steve3535/gitlab-university/day-2/2c-gitlabflow.md

   1. On the left sidebar, go to "Manage > Members"
   2. Click "Invite members"
   3. Enter the usernames or email addresses of two classmates
-  4. Set their role to "Developer"
+  4. Set their role to "Maintainer" for the backend developer and to "Developer" for the frontend dev
   5. Click "Invite"
 - In the issue's discussion section:
   1. Use @ to mention the two team members you just invited